-- a) shall require that the operator familiarize those personnel involved in managing fatigue with their responsibilities and the principles of fatigue management; - b) may approve, in exceptional circumstances, variations to these regulations on the basis of a risk assessment provided by the operator.
+a) shall require that the operator familiarize those personnel involved in managing fatigue with their responsibilities and the principles of fatigue management;

+Standards Document: Operation of Aircraft - Part III- International Operations-Helicopters b) may approve, in exceptional circumstances, variations to these regulations on the basis of a risk assessment provided by the operator.
 Approved variations shall provide a level of safety equivalent to, or better than, that achieved through the prescriptive fatigue management regulations.